Bonsai defoliation (leaf-cutting)

 A tree competes with other plants.
 When a seedling grows it needs light to grow.
 The grasses and bushes around the seedling also need light.
 In order for the tree to get the light it needs and not to be overgrown it has to grow up quickly.
 To do that fast the tree grows above all at the top.

 The stronger the tip grows the more plant hormones it produces which prevent the buds below from growing and sprouting out.
 The tree does not want to "waste" energy on buds that would get too little light in the grass or under bushes.
 In order to survive the tree must grow large as quickly as possible.

 This ability to produce plant hormones to inhibit the buds below is called apical dominance (apex = tip, dominus (or domina) = decision maker).
 Absolutely sensible in nature and essential for survival.
 But this is rather a hindrance for the bonsai stylist.

 How can you reduce the apical dominance ?

 Quite simply - by removing the top buds (terminal buds).
 The same every allotment gardener is doing during cutting his hedge.
 Fewer number of top buds = fewer inhibitory plant hormones.
 If these plant hormones are missing the buds begin to sprout further down on the tree.
 And often very numerous.
 Exactly what the bonsai friend wants.

-- The bonsai tree species must be suitable for defoliation.
-Many deciduous trees (maple tree bonsai, apple tree, hornbeam, spindle tree, elm) are suitable for this bonsai styling technique
+- The bonsai species must be suitable.
+Many deciduous trees (maple bonsai, apple tree bonsai, hornbeam, spindle tree) are suitable for this technique

 - The bonsai tree must be healthy and should have enought growth vigor

-- The time for bonsai leaf cutting must be right: end of June - early July is perfect
+- The time for leaf cutting must be right: end of june - early july is perfect

-- In the case of a total defoliation of a bonsai all tip buds must be removed
+- In the case of a total defoliation all tip buds must be removed

 - A bonsai defoliation (leaf cut) reduces the size of renewable leaves on the bonsai tree